MtKanjon/kenku/README.md

 ### GitHub Actions

-In addition to style checks, GitHub actions will also deploy
+In addition to style checks, GitHub actions will also deploy this project on push to the main branch.